Overnight Fasting for Health Improvement in Childhood Cancer Survivors

 If you are taking any antidiabetic, weight loss, or appetite control medications, or medications that could affect your diet like prednisone, you will need to stop taking them to participate in this trial.

-Is overnight fasting safe for cancer survivors?
+What prior data suggests that prolonged overnight fasting is safe for childhood cancer survivors?

 Danielle Novetsky Friedman, MD - MSK ...